 Just when we thought pasta night couldn’t get any better, our chefs doubled down on the spinach.
-This nutritious green can be found in the ravioli and fresh in the gratin.
-But this dish is more than just a veggie-lover’s delight: there’s also a thick and creamy sauce and toasted breadcrumb topping that keeps things comfy, cozy, and utterly delicious.
+The nutritious green can be found both inside the ravioli and as a fresh, leafy mix-in between the pasta shells.
+But this dish is more than just a veggie-lover’s delight: there’s also a thick and creamy sauce and toasted breadcrumb topping to keep things comfy, cozy, and utterly delicious.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Veggie Stock Concentrate

 Wash and dry all produce.
 Preheat broiler to high or oven to 500 degrees.
 Halve, peel, and thinly slice half the onion (use the other half as you like).
 Strip thyme leaves from stems; discard stems.

 Melt 1 TBSP butter in a large pan over medium heat (use an ovenproof pan if you have one).
 Add thyme and onion.
 Cook until softened, 5-6 minutes.
 Season with salt and pepper.
 Pour in stock concentrate and 1 cup water and bring to a simmer.

 Once stock mixture is simmering, add ravioli to pan.
 Cover and cook 4 minutes.
 Uncover and increase heat to high.
 Continue cooking, spooning stock over ravioli, until ravioli are tender and stock has reduced, 5-6 minutes.
 Shake pan occasionally to keep ravioli from sticking.